mlogan914/mlogan914.github.io/_posts/2025-08-22-data-orchestration-the-data-behind-the-pipelines.md

 If you’ve ever heard the term “data orchestration” and wondered, *“What exactly does that mean?”* — you’re not alone.

-For seasoned engineers, the term “orchestration” is second nature.
-But for those outside the data team, it can sound abstract or overly technical.
-Once you understand it, though, you’ll start spotting orchestration as a pattern in many workflows — both inside and outside of technology.
+For seasoned engineers, the term “orchestration” is second nature, but for those outside the data team, it can sound abstract or overly technical.
+Once you understand it, you’ll start spotting orchestration as a pattern in many workflows — both inside and outside of technology.

 ---